Haddonfield NJ: A Dickens Christmas of a Town

 It’s a Truman Show kind of place where locals say “good morning” to strangers and engage with parents and kids on the daily “Walking School Bus.”
 This procession takes residents past brick storefronts and beautiful stone churches to blocks away Elementary, Middle, and High Schools.

 Lately, town officials have made small adjustments to tradition to draw younger crowds – scheduling Food Truck rodeos, wine tastings, and “Girls Night Out” events.
 Park your car once and you can walk everywhere.
-There’s a fantastic Cooking School, unique shops (one owned by the son of a famous actor), history, and good restaurants.
+There are unique shops, history, and good restaurants.
 Follow along with us….

 Where Is Haddonfield NJ?